Renewing your licence

-If you're worried about your abilities, or want to reassure yourself or others that you're safe to drive, you can get an assessment.
+If you're worried about your driving, or want to reassure yourself or others that you're safe to drive, you can get an assessment.
 This isn’t a test, so there’s no pass or fail.
-It’s a good way to get practical advice on how to improve your driving.
+It’s also a good way to get practical advice on how to improve your driving.

 The assessment usually takes place in your own car and lasts up to an hour.

 If you have a medical condition that could affect your driving, or you’re disabled, you can take a specialist driving assessment.
 This is a more detailed driving assessment at a mobility centre.
-A specially trained driving instructor will assess how your condition affects your driving, and a health or care professional such as an occupational therapist could also be involved.
+A specially trained driving instructor will assess how your condition affects your driving.
+You can also involve a health or care professional such as an occupational therapist in the assessment.

-Your assessor may recommend adaptations that could be made to your car to make driving easier, such as an adjusted seat to make it easier to get in and out of the car.
+Your assessor may recommend adaptations that could be made to your car to make driving easier – for example, an adjusted seat to make it easier to get in and out of the car.

 Getting help if you’re physically disabled

 If you’re disabled and need a new car, you may be able to join the Motability scheme.
 This lets you lease a new, specially adapted car, as well as covering servicing, maintenance, repairs and break down assistance.
 To qualify, you need to receive any of the following: